 What about private agreements with the other driver?

 We really don’t recommend failing to report a car accident to your insurer.
 It’s not uncommon for people to change their mind about such arrangements and file a claim with their own insurer, who will ultimately contact your insurance provider.
 If the other driver is the only person to file a claim after agreeing not to, then you can bet that person is going to claim they weren’t at fault, too.

 It’s also not unheard of for the other driver to take your money and then report the claim to their insurer, placing you in a tough situation with your own insurer and an out-of-pocket payment.
 Even worse, you might have a sore neck after a car accident days or weeks after the fact (or some other injury) that could be paid with a claim.

 The best thing to do in a car accident is to gather the other driver’s information.
 Then you can make a claim with your insurer.
 You just never know what the other driver might do.

 Will reporting affect my rates?

-Insurance companies reward accident-free drivers with clean driving records by offering them lower rates.
+Insurance companies reward not-at-fault drivers with clean driving records by offering them lower rates.
 This means a claim could impact your policy premium if you are partially or entirely at fault.

 But fear not, there are plenty of accidents that will have no impact on your rates.
-If you have an otherwise clean driving record and no previous at-fault claims, then you can give yourself additional protection in the form of “accident forgiveness,” which prevents your rates from rising even if you’re deemed at-at fault in an accident.
+If you have an otherwise clean driving record and no previous at-fault claims, then you can give yourself additional protection in the form of accident forgiveness coverage, which prevents your rates from rising even if you’re deemed at-at fault in an accident.
 Just be sure to do this before the accident so that you’re covered, and read the accident forgiveness policy carefully, as always.

 Not-at-fault accidents don’t affect your insurance premium in any way.
 Examples of not-at-fault accidents include: